 Air Compressor Muffler DIY

-The hectic job here is the hoses attachment so let me refill you about it.
+The hectic job here is the hoses attachment so let me inform you about it.

 - Get two reinforced heavy-duty air hoses and attach them to the air compressor intake valves.